brendensm/CDCPLACES/cran-comments.md

 This patch

-* Removes the 'measures' datasets from the package.

 * Edits get_dictionary to return the data frame of the data dictionary directly from API and removes the built in View() command.

 ## Patch 1.1.3